bvm/bvm/README.md

 ## Projects

-`bvm` allows for specifying versions of binaries to automatically use within a current directory.
+`bvm` allows for specifying versions of binaries to automatically use within a directory.

 ### Setup